skip to Main Content

 One of the largest hurdles to overcome as a legal SEO agency is figuring out which websites to build authoritative off-site links back to our client’s websites.
 You have to identify the website you are going to publish an article on, write the article, send to the client to gain approval, deal with edits and re-writes, then submit it, submit the image to be used, request the link, check the link for correctness, post on social and more.
 It’s a time-consuming arduous task at best.

 There are only a handful of companies that claim to have solved this issue for agencies like us; none of which we trust.
-One such promising enterprise recently launched a new product at SEMRush; and industry leading SEO reporting tool.
+One such promising enterprise recently launched a new product at SEMRush; and industry-leading SEO reporting tool.
 They were offering building out guest post links by matching publishers up to high quality relevant sites as an outreach service, which was days later shelved after Google warned “they don’t help site rank”.
 Was this tortious interference you may ask?
 I say maybe, but to my knowledge there has yet to be any filings on the matter.
 Yet.
-Soon after, speculation ensued about a potential for a manual action or penalty, which has not come.
+Soon after, speculation ensued about the potential for a manual action or penalty, which has not come.

 As a thought leader in the legal marketing space, I keep my eye on not only what Google is saying, but also what they aren’t saying, and what they are doing.
-You have to watch your own data, and the data of others.
+You have to watch your own data and the data of others.
 I have noticed in their few public releases and tweets from their liaison’s is the word “natural”.
 They are consistently and uniformly using this word to describe what you should be writing about, linking to and generally engaging in from an SEO perspective.
 Be natural.
 If there should be a link, and it’s natural, make the link.
 Google algorithms are focused on trying to read your content and judge its material worth to rank for a given search.
 Guest posting is not natural at all, in any way.
 Posting content on someone’s website 16 states away from where your business address is, that Google can clearly determine from your GMB listings, sees a reference in your text and so on is not natural.
 In fact, if you were writing code to look at the validity of a link within content, wouldn’t this be one of the easiest signals to look at?
 Location?
 Absolutely.

 Why guest posting for your law firm, is the worst SEO idea since sliced bread was first cut